ev3dev/edu-docs/Getting-Started-Developing-on-ev3dev.md

 > The pre-built ev3dev image has everything you need, unless you're interested in installing non-standard library packages into the ev3dev image (this is an advanced topic which is not covered in this guide).

 For the other languages, there is a need to compile the source files into executable files that will be run on the EV3 Controller.
-Technically, it is possible to write and compile programs on the EV3 Controller platform, but that would be an exercise in frustration except for compiling trivial programs such as `Hello World!`.
+Technically, it is possible to write and compile programs on the EV3 Controller platform (this is also known as Native Compilation), but that would be an exercise in frustration except for compiling trivial programs such as `Hello World!`.

 Typically we would want to use our Host PC to write, compile and debug the program, since it is much more powerful than the EV3 Controller platform.
 However, the EV3 Controller uses a different CPU or Instruction Set compared with the ones typically used on your PC.